 Proper Cloth survived and then thrived because the company listened to its customers, established better manufacturing partnerships and continued on a path of iterative innovation.

-Today, while Seph continues to focus on his core product — online, custom-tailored dress shirts and casual button downs — Proper Cloth has expanded its offerings over the years to include luxury, Italian-made leather belts and neckties, outerwear, suits, blazers, trousers and our absolute favorite v-neck cashmere sweaters.
+Today, while Seph continues to focus on his core product — online, custom-tailored dress shirts and casual button downs — Proper Cloth has expanded its offerings over the years to include custom suits, blazers and trousers as well as luxury, Italian-made leather belts and neckties, really unique and gorgeous overcoats and raincoats and my absolute favorite v-neck cashmere sweaters.

 (Side note: Their top-of-the-line cashmere sweaters are manufactured in Madagascar from Todd & Duncan Scottish Cashmere, a heritage mill founded in 1867.
 At $175 and up, these crewneck and v-neck cashmere sweaters aren’t cheap, but they resist pilling and are totally worth the splurge.)

-This review is based on Modern Fellows’ experience over more than 5 years with Proper Cloth.
-We first reviewed a shirt from Proper Cloth in 2013, and have since acquired more than a dozen additional shirts.
-We have also spoken with Seph several times over the years about product presentation, website functionality and the company’s New York City showroom.
+This review is based on Modern Fellows’ experience over more than 6 years with Proper Cloth.
+I first reviewed a shirt from Proper Cloth in 2013, and have since acquired more than a dozen additional shirts.
+I have also spoken with Seph several times over the years about product presentation, website functionality and the company’s New York City showroom.

-Why consider Proper Cloth for custom dress shirts?
+Why consider Proper Cloth for custom dress shirts and casual button downs?

 The photos lure you in.
 Proper Cloth’s multiple fabric close-ups, like the one below, along with images of how the finished shirt would look provides valuable context for their products.
 Their photos help potential customers understand what they are getting and remove some of the doubt that often accompanies purchasing clothes online.